 The Releases tab shows the list of available versions of firmware that can be used to upgrade devices.
 The administration selects the firmware to be used for upgrades.
 To select a specific firmware release, click the "Activate" button for the specific version of firmware from the Release options ("•••" icon).
-For Emerald or InvisaPC, this needs to be done for both Receivers (DTX-R or EMD4K-R) and Transmitters (DTX-T or EMD4K-T).
+For Emerald or InvisaPC, this needs to be done for both Receivers (DTX-R, EMD4K-R, or EMDSE-R) and Transmitters (DTX-T, EMD4K-T, EMDSE-T, or EMDDV-T).

-FIGURE 30.
+FIGURE 7-11.
 DEVICE UPGRADE PAGE